A New Formalism

 This post relates to Architecture Myth #24: Beauty vs. Everything Else and more distantly to Architecture Myth #15: Intellectual vs. Romantic.
 It’s getting the separate treatment because it follows on from The New Inhumanism and our current Post Modern Revivalism.
 Its working title was Emotion vs. Reason.

 The success of Olivetti’s 1968 Valentine typewriter is attributed to it being designed to encourage people to relate to it emotionally as something more than a mere instrument for typing.
-I’d agree with that – I bought one, albeit in 1974.
+I’d agree with that – I bought one, around 1974.
 The first thing I typed was my Philosophy 100 essay, “Epistemology: What Can We Know?”
-The Valentine’s emotional appeal didn’t prevent it receiving an F later upgraded to a D after my protest more articulate than the original essay.
-The Valentine typewriter would also have negative emotional appeal for its designer Ettore Sotsass, miffed at being known best for having designed it.
+The Valentine’s emotional appeal didn’t prevent the essay receiving an F later upgraded to a D after my protest more articulate than the original essay.
+The Valentine typewriter would also have negative emotional appeal for its designer Ettore Sotsass who didn’t like being best remembered for having designed it.

 By 1988 the method was perfected and along came the contrivedly retro Olympus O Product camera of which only 20,000 were made, each numbered.
 Demand was whipped up by having to register a month or so in advance in order to have the right to purchase one.
 With a name like O Product, Olympus knew exactly what they were doing and yes, I bought one, and in full knowledge I was being exquisitely suckered.